wso2-attic/module-kafka/component/src/main/wso2/kafka/Module.md

 ## Package overview

 Ballerina Kafka Connector is used to connect Ballerina with Kafka Brokers.
 With the Kafka Connector, Ballerina can act as Kafka Consumers and Kafka Producers.
-This connector supports both 1.0.0 and 1.1.0 kafka versions.
+This connector supports kafka 1.x.x and 2.0.0 versions.

 ## Samples
 ### Simple Kafka Consumer